Two very different ways to test your systems for vulnerabilities.

 - Testing tools (e.g., Nessus, Metasploit)

-Typically, penetration test reports are long and contain a description of attacks used, testing methodologies, and suggestions for remediation.
+Typically, penetration test reports are long and contain a description of testing methodologies, attacks used, detailed findings, and suggestions for remediation.

 Benefits of a penetration test